finos/legend/.github/ROADMAP.md

 * Find a good use case, with propensity for value creation through shared modeling and data shaping, and then work on (i.e., model) something “production relevant”
     * Ideally shared models can and should also be contributed back to respective standards bodies such as ISDA for derivatives (e.g., proposed changes to the CDM)
     * FINOS members and community can provide further momentum by implementing models and supporting standards by convention
-    * Stretch goal to submut changed back to respective standards body (ISDA) and, better still, see it accepted into the standard
+    * Stretch goal to submit changes back to respective standards body (ISDA) and, better still, see it accepted into the standard
 * Success Criteria
     * Support of standards body (ISDA)